 Punctuation is not really that important, right?
 WRONG!
 It’s very important, and a tiny, misplaced comma or question mark can cost millions of dollars or break someone’s heart.
-That’s why proofreading and editing your work before publishing it is so important.
+That’s why using native English proofreading services before publishing your work is so important.

 Take a look at some of these great examples of punctuation mistakes.
 If you didn’t previously recognize the importance of punctuation, you will after seeing these!